Originally written: 3/11/2011; last update: 7/7/2018

 It's theoretically possible to launch a Linux kernel compiled with EFI stub support from GRUB Legacy or GRUB 2 using their chainloader option rather than their kernel or linux options.
 (I've not tried this, though.)
 Using chainloader might provide advantages if you're having problems with hardware initialization when launching in the usual way; however, I can make no promises about that.

-EFI drivers for ext2fs/ext3fs, ext4fs, and ReiserFS are available, which makes it possible to load a Linux kernel with EFI stub support from a Linux filesystem.
+EFI drivers for ext2fs/ext3fs, ext4fs, ReiserFS, Btrfs, and others are available, which makes it possible to load a Linux kernel with EFI stub support from a Linux filesystem.
 This could simplify configuration in some environments, since you won't need to copy the kernel to the ESP, although you might need to rename it or create a link to the kernel with an extension of .efi.
 This page describes using EFI drivers, with an emphasis on configuring rEFInd to load them.

 Go on to "Using rEFIt"